7 Best Dividend Paying Stocks to Buy Now

 While some equities might appear as good long-term investment opportunities, most income investors are looking for the best dividend paying stocks to buy now for immediate access to dividend income distributions.

 The viable equities for investment consideration should have a record of consecutive annual dividend hikes, above average yield and a relatively steady long-term asset appreciation, even if the share price exhibited recent price fluctuations.
-Below are the seven best dividend paying stocks to buy now, sorted by dividend yield in ascending order.
-All seven stocks are going ex-dividend next week.
+Below are the seven best dividend paying stocks to buy now.

 7 Best Dividend Paying Stocks to Buy Now: #7